 What’s New With the Vanguard VEO 2 Range

-There are eight tripods in the Vanguard VEO 2 range, and the major change between the original VEO and the new VEO 2 is that they’ve switched from a flip lock system to a twist lock system, based on customer feedback.
+At launch, there were eight tripods in the Vanguard VEO 2 range, and the major change between the original VEO and the VEO 2 was that the tripods switched from a flip lock system to a twist lock system, based on customer feedback.

 This means that instead of releasing a flip out catch to extend the legs, you twist to release the legs and then twist to tighten them.